-Java tracing is enabled through a set of parameters configured in the Session Configuration Manager (SCM).
-In all Java Display and Printer sessions, tracing is controlled from the Custom Options tab.
+Java tracing is enabled through a set of parameters configured in the Session Configuration Manager.
+In all Java display and printer sessions, tracing is controlled from the Custom Options page.
 Tracing in these emulations is at two levels.

 - Host Interface Tracing captures Telnet data that flows between the emulator and the host. - Session Tracing captures the emulator specific data stream data.